DavidLievrouw/OwinRequestScopeContext/README.md

 In the GitHub repository, there is a [sample project](https://github.com/DavidLievrouw/OwinRequestScopeContext/tree/master/src/Sample).

 ## Change log

+v2.1.0 - 2017-08-24
+- Add a more explicit way of adding items to the request scope that need to be disposed.
+- Mark the old way of registering for disposal as obsolete.
+- Add indexer to OwinRequestScopeContext.
+- Update sample and README.

 v2.0.0 - 2017-08-13
 - Make OwinRequestScopeContext.Current setter internal.